playframework/play-samples/play-scala-hello-world-tutorial/README.md

 # Play Hello World Web Tutorial for Scala

 To follow the steps in this tutorial, you will need the correct version of Java and sbt.
-The template requires:
+The tutorial requires:

 * Java Software Developer's Kit (SE) 1.8 or higher
-* sbt 1.3.4 or higher.
-Note: if you downloaded this project as a zip file from <https://developer.lightbend.com>, the file includes an sbt distribution for your convenience.
+* sbt 0.13.18 or higher (we recommend 1.7.2).
+Note: if you downloaded this project as a zip file from https://developer.lightbend.com, the file includes an sbt distribution for your convenience.

 To check your Java version, enter the following in a command window: